Wednesday, 19 April 2023

 Over the last 27 years with the FAA, he has held a variety of technical and management positions, including six years as manager, Avionics Systems Branch (AIR-130).
 The branch was the first in the FAA to manage UAS integration.

-He joined the FAA as an engineer in the data communication area, after working in a lead role in the US teams for development of the ICAO SARPs for the Aeronautical Telecommunication Network (ATN), and the FANS-1 specification.
+He joined the FAA as an engineer in the data communication area, after working in a lead role in the U.S. teams for development of the ICAO SARPs for the Aeronautical Telecommunication Network (ATN), and the FANS-1 specification.

 Paul Bosman, Head of Infrastructure Division, Network Manager Directorate, EUROCONTROL, “European Air-Ground Datacom Way Forward”